 The research portfolio includes both basic science and applied research with more than 40 journal and conference publications per year.
 The range of scientific methods is broad: it spans from analytical work using applied mathematics over concepts, system simulation and protocol engineering all the way to prototyping on hardware platforms.
 The institute maintains a number of laboratories, including a programmable radio lab, an autonomous robotics lab, and a smart camera lab.

-Cooperations with various companies have been established, among them Airbus, AIT, DMCE, Infineon Technolgies, NXP Semiconductors, Orange Labs, SKIDATA, SLR Engineering, and TTTech.
+Cooperations with various companies have been established, among them Airbus, AIT, DMCE, Infineon Technolgies, NXP Semiconductors, Orange Labs, SKIDATA, SLR Engineering, T-Mobile, and TTTech.
 Academic research partners include professors from the University of Birmingham, Carnegie Mellon University, Max Planck Institute for Dynamics and Self-Organization, University of Notre Dame, University of Paderborn, University of Toronto, and many others.
 Four startup companies have been founded by former staff members.
 Staff members received best paper awards and were short listed and offered positions by international top universities.

 Univ.-Prof. Dr. Christian Bettstetter

 Lakeside Park B02